maya-fay/CampusCompass/README.md

 # CampusCompass
-AI Hackathon Project - localising events for UWI students and providing directions to buildings
+AI Hackathon Project

+Campus Compass is an AI-powered campus navigation assistant designed to help students and visitors find their way with ease around the UWI Mona Campus.
+The chatbot provides real-time directions to campus locations, along with contextual details like opening hours, available facilities, and optional image previews.
+Integrated with the Google Maps API, the app also features an interactive map interface that displays estimated travel times and route information, making campus exploration intuitive and efficient.
 ## Groq (LLM) Setup

 This project can use Groq as the LLM provider.
 The project includes a Groq-backed navigator adapter in `campus_navigator_groq.py`.